-It is common among people and it’s a disorder involving nerves, muscles, and bones located at the back pain.
-The pain can vary from dull ache to a sudden sharpness being felt by the individual.
-Such condition can be classified as acute, chronic or subchronic.
+It is a common disorder among people involving nerves, muscles, and bones in the lower back.
+The pain can vary from a dull ache to a sudden sharpness being felt by the individual.
+Such conditions can be classified as acute, chronic, or subchronic.

 So what causes lower back pain?
 It can be a number of factors including:

 Spinal Stenosis: This condition happens when the spinal column narrows, placing pressure on the nerves and spinal cord.
-This leads to numbness, pain, sensory loss and people who have it are vulnerable to experience severe conditions if not treated right away.
+This leads to numbness, pain, and sensory loss.
+People who have it are vulnerable to experience severe conditions if not treated right away.

 Strained Muscle Tissues or Ligaments: This can be caused by overstretching during an exercise session or not lifting heavy objects properly.
 This may sound like any minor problem, but they can have grave ramifications if not taken care of.